Heckie75/renkforce-bs21-bluetooth-switch/README.md

 ## Getting started
 Before you can use the power switch it is required to perform bluetooth pairing.
 In order to pair the switch it must be in pairing mode which is the case after
 *  the switch has been plugged
-*  the switch has been set into pairing mode e.g. by an other device which has already been paired.
+*  the switch has been set into pairing mode, e.g. by an other device which has already been paired.

 In both cases the pairing mode runs just for 2 minutes so that you must hurry up.